IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/index.md

 ??? tip "Viewing images"

     Images in the demonstration guide can be enlarged by clicking on the image.
 Click the image below to enlarge.
-Press the ++esc++ key to dismiss the enlarged image.
+Press the ++esc++ key or click the **X** to dismiss the enlarged image.

     ![](_attachments/testImage.png)